Resistor Symbols: From Circuit Diagrams to PCB Design

 While the schematic symbols for SMD (Surface Mount Device) and through-hole resistors are generally identical in principle diagrams, it's important to note that their physical representations in PCB layout views (footprints) are vastly different.
 The schematic symbol represents the electrical function, while the footprint represents the physical dimensions and solder pads required for manufacturing.
 This distinction is important when considering SMD resistor symbol vs through-hole in the context of actual PCB design.

-5.0 Practical Application: Resistor Symbols in EDA Software
+5.0 How Do You Find Resistor Symbols in EDA Software?

-For anyone designing electronic circuits, understanding how to find and use resistor symbols in Electronic Design Automation (EDA) software is a practical necessity.
-This section will guide you through the process in two popular EDA tools: KiCad and Eagle PCB.
+Finding resistor symbols in Electronic Design Automation (EDA) software involves using the component library search function within platforms like KiCad or Autodesk Fusion to place standardized schematic representations.
+For anyone designing electronic circuits, understanding how to find and use these symbols is a practical necessity.
+The global PCB design software market is projected to reach $4.64 billion in 2026, underscoring the importance of mastering these digital tools.
+This section will guide you through the process in two popular EDA tools: KiCad and Autodesk Fusion.

 5.1 Locating the Resistor Symbol in KiCad